Does LangChain Suck? What to Use Instead

 )

-def explain_attraction(city: str) -> openai.OpenAIDynamicConfig:
+def explain_scientist(field: str) -> openai.OpenAIDynamicConfig:

-return {"computed_fields": {"attraction_name": recommend_attraction(city)}}
+return {"computed_fields": {"scientist_name": recommend_scientist(field)}}

-explanation = explain_attraction("Paris")
+explanation = explain_scientist("Physics")

 print(explanation)